jvegh/TimeAwareComputing.github.io/README.md

 # TimeAwareComputing.github.io
-Documentition related to time-aware computing
+Documentation related to time-aware computing: the computing theory and practice when the information transfer time cannot be neglected aside from its processing time.